Understanding Balance Disorders

 Example of a VOR Exercise:

-• Perform this exercise for 1-2 minutes, increasing the speed as your tolerance improves.
+- Perform this exercise for 1-2 minutes, gradually increasing speed as your tolerance improves.

-VOR training is an essential part of vestibular therapy for patients with balance disorders related to head or eye movements.
+VOR training is essential for patients with balance disorders related to head or eye movements.

 7. Mindful Breathing and Relaxation Techniques